Patek Philippe Model Ref.2406 18ct c1963

 We, of course, associate Patek Philippe with the very best, but particularly, the understated elegance, craftsmanship, heritage, exquisite design, perfection and total confidence and commitment in everything it does.

 A wonderful 18ct yellow gold Patek Philippe with a subsidiary seconds dial from c1963.
-At 35mm in diameter, excluding the correct unsigned crown, this would have been a good sized watch for this period.
-This outstanding watch has a completely original unrestored and untouched silver dial which is remains in beautiful condition.
+At 35mm in diameter, excluding the correct unsigned crown, this would have been a good-sized watch for this period.
+This outstanding watch has a completely original unrestored and untouched silver dial which remains in beautiful condition.

 Although this watch is over 60 years old, the dial design is so elegant it could easily be mistaken for a contemporary watch today.
 Silver, with original gold ‘index’ hands and gilt. mixed indices, with the standard arabic numeral at 12, along with the Patek Philippe signature.
 Add a subsidiary seconds dial and that’s it.
 So simple, yet so pleasing.
 No more, no less, but so well balanced, beautifully proportioned and simply executed to perfection.
 In harmony with its watch case, the dial suggests pure class, simple elegance, quality and confidence.